Paul Cribbin will take part in the sleep-out

 “I often think of the homeless leading up to Christmas, especially those people sleeping rough just the conditions they have to bear with.
 It’s only a small step what we’re doing but even to experience to a certain extent what they’ve to put up with during the night, is something anyway.”

 You can offer your support by donating online at gaelicvoicesforchange.com.
 There will also be charity buckets in Naas on the night.
-The sleep-out will kick off at either 6pm or 7pm, and finish at 6am or 7am the following morning.
+The sleep-out will get underway at 6pm on Saturday evening, and finish the following morning at 6am, Sunday December 17.

 If you would like to lend a hand on the night with tea, coffee or food, or donate sleeping bags, you can contact Gaelic Voices for Change on Facebook.